nais/aivenator/README.md

 Assuming liberator is checked out in a sibling directory to aivenator, you can use this command to install the AivenApplication CRD in your test cluster:

     kubectl apply -f ../liberator/config/crd/bases/aiven.nais.io_aivenapplications.yaml

+In order to run the integration tests, you need to set the `AIVEN_TOKEN` environment variable with a valid Aiven API token.
+Some of the integration tests also need the kubebuilder tools.
+These will be installed in `./.testbin/` by `make kubebuilder`.